What is global warming?

 Carbon dioxide and health

-The primary health dangers of carbon dioxide are:
+health dangers of carbon dioxide are:

 - Asphyxiation.
 Caused by the release of carbon dioxide in a confined or unventilated area.
 This can lower the concentration of oxygen to a level that is immediately dangerous for human health.